KaroliShp/CatGNN/README.md

 $ pip install -r requirements.txt
 ```

-Make sure that `torch` version is at least 1.10, as one of the `BaseMPNNLayer` methods uses `torch.isin` which is only available from 1.10.
+Make sure that `torch` version is at least 1.10, as one of the `BaseMPNNLayer` methods uses `torch.isin()` method which is only available from 1.10.

-**TODO**: probably easier to simply provide `environment.yml` file...

 ## Implementation details

-For an in-depth explanation of the library, refer to the mini-project report.
+For an in-depth explanation of the library, refer to the mini-project report `report.pdf`.

-For benchmarking code, see attached Google Colab notebook.
+For benchmarking, see `gpu_tests.ipynb` notebook.

-You can test most of the code (as much as custom layers are testable) using `pytest`.
+You can test most of the code (as much as custom user layers are testable) using `pytest`.

 We generally use [Python Black](https://github.com/psf/black) for code formatting.